-4.3 The minutes of the selection procedure should be kept, including the day, location, as well as the names of the applicants, the assessment by the members of the commission.
+4.3 The minutes of the selection procedure should be kept, including the day, location, as well as the names of the applicants and the assessment by the members of the commission.

-5. Evaluation and validity of the Eligibility Determination
+5. Evaluation and Validity of the Eligibility Determination

-- 5.1 Every applicant is evaluated with "selected" or "not selected". - 5.2 The applicant is informed in written form by the Admissions Office of the result of the selection process, along with the notice of admission or rejection to the degree program applied for.
-The notice is accompanied by instruction on the right to appeal. - 5.3 Proof of passing the eligibility determination for the Master's degree program in Mechanical and Process Engineering is valid for two years. - 5.4 Upon request, the applicant is allowed to inspect the minutes of the eligibility determination.
+5.1 Every applicant is evaluated with "selected" or "not selected".

+5.2 The applicant is informed in written form by the Admissions Office of the result of the selection process, along with the notice of admission or rejection to the degree program applied for.
+The notice is accompanied by instruction on the right to appeal.

+5.3 Proof of passing the eligibility determination for the Master's degree program in Technology and Application of Inorganic Engineering Materials is valid for two years.

+5.4 Upon request, the applicant is allowed to inspect the minutes of the eligibility determination.
 The request must be made to the Commission for Determining Eligibility within a month of the announcement of the result.
 The commission determines the time and place of inspection.